 - Ready Player One by Ernest Cline

-- Leviathan Wakes (The Expanse Book 1) by James S.A.
+- The Expanse by James S.A.
 Corey

 - World War Z by Max Brooks